NEVER, NEVER, NEVER, NEVER, EVER give a hedgehog milk

 The food chart below shows the natural diet of a hedgehog and slugs and snails feature way down the list.
 Don't get me wrong, Hogs will eat them but the less they eat the better.
 Why?
 Because we humans like to remove slugs from our gardens and the way we tend to do that is by liberally sprinkling slug pellets around.
 The slugs eat it, the hedgehog eats the slug, and the rescue centre ends up with one very sick hog.

 Slugs also carry the intermediate stage of lungworm.
 When a hog picks this up it can be life threatening, resulting in pneumonia and rapid death.

 Hogs hate people called Alan, Charlie and Tommy...... oh, and Diarmuid

 Hedgehogs are having a very hard time finding food these days.
 Whilst I'm sure Alan Titchmarsh and his ilk are very nice people, their garden make-over programs and the consequent miles of gravel, decking and non-native plants have caused a massive decline in native insects for our wildlife to eat.
 You can do a lot to rectify this by feeding hedgehogs in your garden.
 It's not difficult. all you need to do is put out some cat or dog food, specialist hedgehog food (if you're a rich person), and plenty of fresh water.

 Hedgehog Bottom Hot Tip

 Put out a dish of cat/dog meat and or small biscuits each night along with a dish of fresh water.
 If there are hedgehogs around they will come to know where there is a reliable source of food.
-If you want to keep them around make sure you do this every day, you could supply a house as well.
-If you're lucky one may decide to stay.
+If you want to keep them around make sure you do this every day, you could supply a feeding station and maybe a house as well.
+If you're lucky one may stay.

 Taking it further...